wistia/wistia-open-docs/_posts/player-api.md

 }
 {% endcodeblock %}

-### betweenTimes(startTime, endTime, callbackFn)

-Run a callback function exactly once when the viewer is between the given times.
-This can run multiple times if the viewer leaves the time interval and re-enters it (either by seeking or by playing through from before).

-{% codeblock wistia_js.js %}
-video.betweenTimes(30, 45, function() {
-  console.log(
-    "Welcome to some time between 30 and 45 seconds!
-That's " + video.time() +
-    " seconds, to be more precise."
-  );
-});
-{% endcodeblock %}

 ### bind(eventType, callbackFn)

 Runs a callback function when a specific event is triggered.
 Refer to the